PernilleMatthews/BarbellCalculator/README.md

 # BarbellCalculator
-A barbell calculator that calculates the weight to go on both sides from a given total weight.
+This project is a barbell calculator that calculates the weight to be distributed on both sides; given a total weight.

 There are two version of the project, one written in Python and the other written in Java.